satishkarki/Notes/Python/Python.md

 Developed by Guido van Rossum

-It is easier for you to learn python than it is for computer to learn english
+It is easier for you to learn python than it is for computer to learn english.

-Elements of Python:

-- Vocabulary/Words: Variables and Reserved words
-- Sentence Structure: valid syntax pattern
-- Story Structure: constructing a program for a purpose

 ### All 33 reserved words in Python 3